What Is a Koseki (戸籍)? Understanding Japan’s Family Registry System

 The older koseki are in landscape and handwritten.
 The computerised koseki are in portrait and are - as the name suggests - computerised.

-Older Koseki
+Older Handwritten Koseki

 Let’s look at the older koseki in more detail, so that you understand what information is listed and where you can find it!